 Regular low-impact exercise, including aerobic exercises, judicious strength training, and range-of-motion exercises, is important for preserving joint function and preventing contractures and muscle atrophy.
 Water-based exercise does not appear to increase the rate of large joint damage.
 A reasonable prescription for exercise in RA patients may emphasize low-intensity water-based (and sometimes land-based) exercises.
 Heat and hydrotherapy, relaxation techniques, and passive and active joint exercises are also helpful.
 There is evidence that yoga can reduce pain in RA patients.

-DMARDs are a mainstay of RA therapy and may prevent joint damage, preserve joint integrity and function, improve quality of life, and reduce health care costs.
+DMARDs are a mainstay of RA therapy and may prevent joint damage, preserve joint integrity and function, improve quality of life, prolong life, and reduce health care costs.
 These drugs include hydroxychloroquine, sulfasalazine, methotrexate, and leflunomide.
 Azathioprine and cyclosporine are no longer in US guidelines but are still being used in Europe.
 Many DMARDs have potentially serious side effects and require close monitoring.

 Vegan and Vegetarian Diets